irevich/PSh-Game_Stats/README.md

 The database used was PostgreSQL

 To execute the project, first of all you must have Postgres installed locally, and there create a database called "pshDevExamDB", where all the data that the API is going to manage will be storaged.
 You can do it by executing these commands on a terminal (Linux) or CMD (Windows) :
- - psql -U postgres -h localhost (Then you put your password) (If your user is not "postgres", you have to put your user)
+ - psql -U postgres -h localhost (Then you put your password.
+If your user is not "postgres", you have to put your user)
  - create database pshDevExamDB;
  - \l ( to check if it was created succesfully)

-After you have done that, you will have to go to the js file "api_utils", and in the function "getPostgreSQLConnection()", who is responsible of connecting the API with the database that we have just created, you have to put your password, your user, and in case you run postgres in a different port than 5432, you have to change that too.
+After you have done that, you will have to go to the js file "api_utils" in the "backend" folder, and in the function "getPostgreSQLConnection()", who is responsible of connecting the API with the database that we have just created, you have to put your password, your user, and in case you run postgres in a different port than 5432, you have to change that too.

-After doing that, we are ready for the next step that is creating the tables and the default data of the database.
+After doing that, we are ready for the next step that is creating the tables of the database.

 ### Database's tables creation